Marcgs96/Camera-Transitions-Research/docs/index.md

 In cinema, there’s no problem using a basic cut, because there are no existing delays or freezes between the scene change.
 So filmmakers use complex or more artistic transitions most commonly to spice up the narrative or move backward or forward in time.

-While in video games, when we change a scene, the game unloads the current scene and loads the entering scene information, making the game freeze for a small period of time.
-So if we don’t use any transition to ‘hide’ that freeze moment, the scene change will look really sketchy, poor or like a bug.
+While in video games, when we change a scene, the game unloads the current scene and loads the entering scene information, making the game even freeze for a small period of time.
+So if we don’t use any transition to ‘hide’ that procces, the scene change will look really sketchy, poor or like a bug.
 Camera transitions are useful to tell the player; “ok, we are moving into another place of the game”.

 Like in films, we also use camera transitions with a narrative or aesthetic background.